The Sandwicha Word with Nefarious, Blasphemous, and Corrupt Origins

 John Wilkes was expelled from The Hell Fire Club for insulting the dignity of the Club.
 This was just the beginning of the efforts by the Earl of Sandwich to get vengeance on Wilkes for the humiliation and embarrassment the Earl suffered.

-One famous confrontation between John Montagu (The Earl of Sandwich) and John Wilkes went like this:
+One famous confrontation between John Montagu (The Earl of Sandwich) and John Wilkes

 Sandwich: Sir, I do not know whether you will die on the gallows or of the pox.